Key takeaways

 Phase 3: Development

 The build itself.
-The storyboard gets translated into a working course inside an authoring tool.
+The storyboard is brought to life using eLearning authoring software.
 Multimedia (graphics, video, audio, animations) gets produced or sourced.
 Interactions get programmed.
 Narration gets recorded.
 Assessments get wired up.
 Accessibility features (alt text, captions, keyboard navigation, screen-reader compatibility) get implemented.

 Development is the most visible phase from outside the team.
 It’s also where time and budget pressure tend to concentrate.
 A project that runs late in design usually runs late in development too, and the temptation to compress development to recover schedule is what produces shippable-but-mediocre work.